Azad77/backup_hashnode/ckqc1ucze0ar648s16d158q5f.md

 rlayer = iface.addRasterLayer(uri, "my_raster", "gdal")
 ```

+In conclusion, the GDAL library is used in QGIS for loading raster files.
+The article provides steps on how to load a raster file using PyQGIS and the format of the code needed to add the layer.
+The article also provides a link to download the data used in the example code.

 > If you like the content, please [SUBSCRIBE](https://www.youtube.com/channel/UCpbWlHEqBSnJb6i4UemXQpA?sub_confirmation=1) to my channel for the future content